What is GST? A Simple Guide for Beginners

 GST was introduced in New Zealand in 1986 as a way to simplify the tax system and broaden the tax base.
 Before GST, there were multiple indirect taxes on various goods and services, which created confusion and made tax compliance more complicated.

 With GST, New Zealand moved to a system where a single tax applies to most transactions, which streamlines tax collection and makes the system simpler for businesses and consumers alike.
+This system is considered fair because everyone pays the same percentage regardless of income level, though it's worth noting that GST can take up a larger proportion of lower incomes.

 How Does GST Work?